 Solution: Similar to taming other natural but not exactly acceptable reactions, parents can use sibling conflicts as teaching opportunities.
 Children don’t always have the ability to solve conflicts on their own and need help identifying their feelings and finding words to express them.
 You can affirm your child’s right to be angry, while discouraging him from slugging his brother and helping him think of a better way to respond.
 Often it’s a matter of helping a child see his sibling’s point of view.

-While conflict amongst siblings is inevitable, rivalry doesn’t need to be (we’ve written about sibling rivalries before).
+While conflict amongst siblings is inevitable, rivalry doesn’t need to be.
 Parents can help alleviate jealousy by recognizing each child’s special gifts, instead of comparing siblings.
 Encouraging teamwork, scheduling one-on-one time with each child, and never assuming one child is always at fault and another the perpetual victim are ways parents can minimize resentment between siblings.
 Be sure to notice those blissful moments when children are playing together peacefully.
 Children crave attention—good or bad—from their parents.
 Behavior that receives attention is behavior that is strengthened and repeated.
 Instead of only intervening when children argue, intervene when you see them cooperating and sharing by offering positive feedback and encouragement.
 In other words, recognize and acknowledge both the bad and good behaviors.

 It can happen anywhere (the store, the car, the kitchen) and often at the most challenging times of the day (when you’re trying to get out the door, put dinner on the table, or usher everyone into bath).
 Whining typically is a request for attention when children feel insignificant or ignored, but it can also be a response to hunger, fatigue, or frustration.